MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/index.md

 *   An archive \(.zip\) file that contains your code files.
 *   All required visual assets, which includes a logo and small promotional tile.
 *   Optional promotional media, such as screenshots, promotional tiles, and a video URL.
-*   Information describing your extension such as the name, short description, a privacy policy link.
+*   Information describing your extension such as the name, short description, and a privacy policy link.

 > [!NOTE]
 > Different stores may have different submission requirements.
 The above list summarizes the [requirements][ExtensionsChromiumPublish] for publishing an extension to Microsoft Edge.